Incidents, emergencies and accidents

 Annual Reports are then reviewed to ensure every network’s safety performance is acceptable.
 The information is collated to prepare a state-wide report.
 The most recent reports can be viewed by accessing the links below.

-The Minister for Energy and Utilities is responsible for the Gas Supply Act 1996 (the Act).
-NSW Department of Planning administers the Act on behalf of the Minister.
+The Minister for Energy is responsible for the Gas Supply Act 1996 (the Act).
+The OECC administers the Act on behalf of the Minister.

 Gas networks legislation